black/MuseExperiment/README.md

 ---

 This repository provides a minimal experimental setup to get started with the **Muse** EEG headband by **Interaxon**.
-It's designed to accompany a YouTube tutorial series (Lesson 1 coming soon), focusing on real-time EEG signal acquisition and artifact visualization.
+It's designed to accompany a YouTube tutorial series, focusing on teaching the basics of BCI hacking.

 ---